Removing mould from records and archives

 Shelves where mouldy items were stored will need to be thoroughly cleaned before the items can be returned to the shelves.
 Shelves should be vacuumed thoroughly and then wiped with a 70% solution of Methylated Spirit or Ethanol.
 Allow the shelves to dry thoroughly before returning records.

 After cleaning, items should not return to storage conditions with high relative humidity, as there is a good chance the mould will return.
 State Records provides Guidelines and Standards on the storage of records on its website.
-Look under Government Recordkeeping Manual and then Guidelines or Standards.
-These standards provide information on the environmental conditions required, types of shelves that should be used, and protective packaging for different record types.
+Look under Advice or Standards.
+These publications provide information on the environmental conditions required, types of shelves that should be used, and protective packaging for different record types.

 To prevent mould growth on records you must keep your storage areas clean and dry and provide good air circulation.